jarun/buku/README.md

 - Modify or delete tags, list all unique tags alphabetically
 - Refresh all bookmarks online
 - Tab-completion scripts for Bash, Fish and Zsh
-- Manpage with examples
+- Man page with examples
-- Several options for power users (refer help or manpage)
+- Several options for power users (see help or man page)
 - Fast and clean interface
 - Minimal dependencies